-Uncover the unhealthy side of vegetables and learn which ones to eat in moderation for better health, weight loss, and improved digestive function.
+Understand the potential downsides of certain vegetables and how to consume them in moderation for better health, weight loss, and better digestive function.
 Discover the truth about avocados, potatoes, corn, and more!

 The Dark Side of Potatoes